A Local Structural Basis to Resolve Amorphous Ices: Methods

 where $p(x, y)$ is the joint probability density of feature $X$ and class label $Y$, and $p(x)$ and $p(y)$ are the corresponding distributions.
 We rank features by MI and retain those with MI values of at least 10\% of the maximum observed MI, such that all features are expected to possess useful information.

 To ensure that selected descriptors contribute distinct structural information, we use a greedy high-correlation filter.
-Proceeding in order of decreasing MI, each descriptor is retained only if its Pearson correlation with all previously retained descriptors satisfies $|r| < 0.8$.
-The outcome is a set of informative and roughly uncorrelated descriptors.
+Proceeding in order of decreasing MI, each descriptor is retained only if its Pearson correlation ($r$) with all previously retained descriptors satisfies $|r| < 0.8$.
+The outcome is a set of informative and roughly uncorrelated descriptors, which we denote $\mathcal{D} = \{1,\dots,M\}$.
 Because the procedure operates on arbitrary descriptor inputs, it enables data-driven identification of discriminative descriptors without requiring prior assumptions about which structural motifs are important.
+We retain $\mathcal{D}$ in its entirety for out-of-distribution detection (see Probabilistic Model, below), since each additional weakly correlated descriptor offers an independent opportunity to identify an anomalous environment and thus maximizes detection sensitivity.
+For classification, however, the number of descriptors retained from $\mathcal{D}$ is a user-specified parameter; here we select the $m=5$ most informative descriptors, denoted $\mathcal{D}_\text{cls} = \{1,\dots,m\} \subset \mathcal{D}$, balancing classification accuracy with physical interpretability.
+The full set of ACSF and BOO descriptors considered as candidates spans all functional forms defined in Section~\ref{sec:descriptors}, and the specific descriptors selected for LDA/HDA classification are shown in Figure~2E of the main text.